 Open your deployed Lovable app in any browser and take a normal screenshot.
 On macOS press Cmd+Shift+4, on Windows use the Snipping Tool, or use your browser's built-in full page capture.
 Any clean browser screenshot works.
 Screenhance handles the framing, backgrounds, device mockups, and text on top.

 At minimum: an OG image, because a web app is shared as a link and the OG image is what people actually see.
-If you launch on Product Hunt you also need up to 8 gallery images.
+If you launch on Product Hunt, use a coordinated gallery in the recommended 1270×760 format.
 Most launches benefit from polished hero visuals for the landing page, and if you later ship to app stores through a wrapper, you will need App Store screenshots too.

 OG images export at 1200×630 pixels, Product Hunt gallery images at 1270×760 pixels, and App Store screenshots at the exact resolutions Apple and Google require.
 Every Screenhance template is pre-sized to its platform's spec, so you never have to look up dimensions.